How do you see the forest but keep teams focused on their own trees? With Subprojects.

 Now tickets are tagged by the source (client, product owner, etc.) and by the assigned team.
 Managers can maintain the master backlog and see the global view at all times.
 Teams can focus on their own tasks and code.
 And clients can be given a limited view of their own tasks.

-How to use Space Manager
+How to use Subprojects

 - To see how to set up a master space and child spaces, see Vadim Todorov’s blog post: Team Management like a Boss